zenml-io/zenml/docs/book/component-gallery/model-deployers/model-deployers.md

    provisions externally to deploy a model is represented internally as a `Service` object that may be accessed for visibility and control over a single model deployment.
-This functionality can be consumed directly from ZenML pipeline steps, but it can also be used outside of the pipeline to deploy ad-hoc models.
+This functionality can be consumed directly from ZenML pipeline steps, but it can also be used outside the pipeline to deploy ad-hoc models.
 The following code is an example of using the Seldon Core Model Deployer to deploy a model inside a ZenML pipeline step: